 GA 30269 Peachtree City

 Contact person: Elizabeth Arsenault

 - Volunteers are welcome.

-A Self-help Assistance Program – ASAP - was created in 1992 to cultivate self-reliance.
-ASAP provides access to education, skills training and knowledge that endure for a lifetime.
+A Self-help Assistance Program – ASAP - was created in 1992 to cultivate self-reliance, empowering women and youth with skills, resources and knowledge that endure for a lifetime.

 For other net participants we can offer an expert guidance through trained staff, give an expert opinion, procure expert information and establish new contacts in the field of our work.